CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 3. Once the Regulatory Compliance dashboard opens you can see the compliance standards currently assigned to your subscription.

-4. On the top strip, notice the number of **passed vs. failed controls** across standards.
+4. On the top strip, notice the number of **Passed vs. failed controls** across standards.

 ![Regulatory compliance assessment and standards](../Images/asc-regulatory-compliance-assessment-standards.png)

 5. On the main page, select **ISO 27001** standard.
 Notice the different compliance controls mapped to assessments.

-6. Locate the **A13 Communications security** compliance control.
+6. Locate and expand the **A13 Communications security** compliance control.
 Click on the compliance domain **A13.2.
-Information transfer** and expand it to show **A13.2.1.
-Information transfer policies and procedures** – Both are currently in _failed_ status.
+Information transfer** and expand **A13.2.1.
+Information transfer policies and procedures** – Observe both _failed_ status.

 ![Remmediate function app](../Images/communications-security.png)